songningqiang/FANFIC/README.md

 # FlavorRegion: A Monte Carlo Code to Find the Composition of Astrophysical Neutrinos

-Authors: Ningqiang Song, Shirley Li, Mauricio Bustamante, Aaron Vincent, Carlos A. Arg{\"u}elles
+Authors: Ningqiang Song, Shirley Li, Mauricio Bustamante, Aaron Vincent, Carlos A. Arguelles

+Reference: arXiv: 2012.12893

+## Getting started

 The main code is main.cc which outputs four columns in the output file: alpha_e, alpha_mu, alpha_tau, chi2.
 The output file can be specified by user.
 It can be compiled by